olegkorol/.emacs.d/README.md

 ## Description ##

 This is a custom configuration for GNU's Emacs (best for v. >24).
+Based on Steve Purcell's configuration.

 It includes autocompletion out of the box and automatically highlights syntax errors using `flycheck`.